To start using TrustTest, you need to install the package in your python environment:

 In trusttest we have defined a set of dummy Models to easaly test the library.

-from trusttest.models.testing import DummyEndpoint
+from trusttest.targets.testing import DummyTarget

-response = model.respond("Hello, how are you?")
+response = target.respond("Hello, how are you?")

 print(response)

 This dummy model just have a fix set of responses for a fix set of inputs.
-Else it returns “I don’t know the answer to that question.
+Else it returns โ€œI donโ€™t know the answer to that question.

-When our model is ready, we can choose the probe that will generate the test cases to evaluate the model.
+When our model is ready, we can choose the probe that will generate the test cases to evaluate the target.
+In this case we are going to use DatasetProbe to generate test cases from a dataset.

 from trusttest.dataset_builder import Dataset, DatasetItem